 - 1/4″ hole punch

-- Good multi-purpose scissors and/or an Xacto knife and self-healing cutting mat (for cutting straight lines)
+- Good scissors and/or an Xacto knife, metal ruler, and self-healing cutting mat

-- Computer and ink jet printer (it’s gotta be an ink jet for the Shrinky Dink paper to work, no laser printers)
+- Ink jet printer (it’s gotta be an ink jet for the Shrinky Dink paper to work, no laser printers)

-For making pins (please see my pin-making step-by-step tutorial)
+Additional supplies for making St. Patrick’s Day pins (please see my St. Patrick’s Day pins step-by-step tutorial)

-How to make Shrinky Dink Necklaces and Pins with Irish Maps and Sayings
+How to make St. Patrick’s Day Necklaces and Pins with Irish Maps and Sayings

-First print my free printable (pick one of them or both) onto Shrinky Dink ink jet printable shrink film following the Shrinky Dink instructions.
-You need to use an ink jet printer here – the Shrinky Dink sheets won’t work with laser printers.
+First, print my free printable (pick one of them or both) onto Shrinky Dink ink jet printable shrink film following the Shrinky Dink instructions.
+You need to use an ink jet printer here — the Shrinky Dink sheets won’t work with laser printers.
+They will print very lightly, and this is intentional because the colors will darken and intensify when the necklaces and pins are baked in the oven.

-You’ll notice that they will look a bit pale – that’s by design because when they shrink up, the colors will intensify.
+Again you’ll notice that they the Shrinky Dink St. Patrick’s Day jewelry pieces will look a bit pale – that’s by design because when they shrink up, the colors will intensify.

 Follow the instructions on your Shrinky Dink ink jet printable shrink film.
 Mine said to put Shrinky Dinks on a metal cookie sheet with a piece of paper bag on the top for easy removal later.